 - Every 10 to 15 years, dental bridges have to be replaced.
 This is often expensive.
 As a result, dental implants may be a more economical option.

 It is important to discuss all the options for teeth replacement with your dentist.
-They can evaluate several factors to determine the best solution for your needs.
+The best dentists in Overland Park KS can evaluate several factors to determine the best solution for your needs.
 In some cases, dental bridges are a smart option; however, in other situations, implants or dentures may be better.

 Each mouth is unique, as a result, scheduling an appointment for an evaluation is a must.
 They can help ensure that the desired results are achieved and that no future issues arise with your smile or overall oral health.